 - The teams must consist of 4-5 participants to take part in the competition.

-- The participants should be students of medicine.
+- The participants must be students of medicine; participants must be national AMSA members.
 Students in nursing or allied health programs are permitted, but must receive advance approval.
 Confirmation of student matriculation needs to be confirmed by the students’ universities.

 - English is the official language of the competition.

 - Detailed schedule and jury of Sim Challenge will be presented at the beginning of the Event.

 - In every scenario two types of skills will be evaluated: 1) technical skills in accordance with current guidelines and 2) non-technical skills on a basis of evaluation form prepared by the organizers.

 - The teams are obliged to follow the directions of the jury and the scenario moderator.

 - Every scenario is planned to last for certain amount of time and each team will be informed about the details in a pre-brief prior to the start of the scenario.

 - The jury/moderator will inform each team when the scenario has ended.